 The County of Newell conducted a study on all 1500 Km’s of Gravel Roads in its boundaries in 2012.
 The Study assigned classifications to roadways:

 - Arterial Roads are defined as the main thoroughfares outside of those of highways.
-They have the highest traffic volumes on gravel surfaced roads and serve traffic travelling to and from Provincial and County paved highways, between communities, and are key in commodity transport to market.
+Arterial roads have the highest traffic volumes on gravel surfaced roads and serve traffic traveling to and from Provincial and County paved highways, between communities, and are key in commodity transport to market.

-- Collectors Roads are defined as the names suggests.
+- Collectors Roads are defined as the names suggest.
 These roads collect traffic and funnel it to arterial roads.

 - Non-Key Local Roads are all gravel roads not identified as Arterial or Collector.

 The study summarized a number of roads requiring reconstruction.
-This reconstruction will see roads brought up to County standards to accommodate the type of traffic for which the road is used, based on classification including accomadation of future use.
-Annually the reconstruction program and specific roads are proposed to Council for approval in the budget process.
+Reconstruction will see roads brought up to County standards to accommodate the type of traffic for which the road is used, based on classification including accommodation of future use.
+Annually the reconstruction program proposed to Council for approval during the budget process.